Grokzen/redis-py-cluster/docs/pipelines.rst

 Why can't we reuse the pipeline code in `redis-py`?
 In short it is almost the same reason why code from the normal redis client can't be reused in a cluster environment and that is because of the slots system.
 Redis cluster consist of a number of slots that is distributed across a number of servers and each key belongs in one of these slots.

 In the normal pipeline implementation in `redis-py` we can batch send all the commands and send them to the server at once, thus speeding up the code by not issuing many requests one after another.
-We can say that we have defined and guaranteed execution order becuase of this.
+We can say that we have defined and guaranteed execution order because of this.

 One problem that appears when you want to do pipelines in a cluster environment is that you can't have guaranteed execution order in the same way as a single server pipeline.
 The problem is that because you can queue a command to any key, we will end up in most of the cases having to talk to 2 or more nodes in the cluster to execute the pipeline.
 The problem with that is that there is no single place/node/way to send the pipeline and redis will sort everything out by itself via some internal mechanisms.
 Because of that when we build a pipeline for a cluster we have to build several smaller pipelines that we each send to the designated node in the cluster.